yegor256/blog/_posts/2015/jul/2015-07-28-checked-vs-unchecked-exceptions.md

 Instead, we should make this fact visible.
-When a method does too many things, there will be too many points of failure, and the author of the method will realize that something is wrong&mdash;a method should not throw exceptions in so many situations.
+When a method does too many things, there will be too many points of failure, and the author of the method will realize that something is wrong---a method should not throw exceptions in so many situations.
 This will lead to refactoring.
 The existence of unchecked exceptions leads to a mess.
 By the way, checked exceptions don't exist at all in Ruby, C#, Python, PHP, etc. This means that creators of these